 Units providing critical services such as Public Safety and Facilities Management operations (power plant, O&M, custodial, grounds, transportation) will remain operational.
 Department heads and directors should consult with their dean or division head to determine the necessary operational level for their unit.
 Departments are encouraged to take advantage of the reduced operations period by limiting unit coverage where possible.

-Please note if an employee doesn't request an absence for their regularly scheduled shift they should be permitted to work where feasible, even if the unit is not open to the public.
-Contact Christina at email@example.com or 273-2422 if you have questions.
+Please note if an employee doesn't request an absence for their regularly scheduled shift due consideration should be given to permit them to work where feasible, even if the unit is not open to the public.
+Contact Katie at email@example.com or 273-2422 if you have questions.

 Facilities Management will be staffed with personnel to operate the University's buildings during reduced operations and will look for opportunities to conserve energy through this period.

-Building temperature/ventilation will remain on overnight set points beginning at 6:00 p.m.
-Friday, Dec.
-21 through 6:00 a.m.
-Wednesday, Jan.
-2. If campus departments plan to continue normal operations during Dec.
-26, 27, 28 and 31, they should advise Facilities Management prior to Thanksgiving break.
 Generally, daytime temperatures in the buildings during the period of reduced operations could be five degrees cooler than usual.
 Faculty and staff should dress accordingly.
-If a major event is planned, and Facilities Management is notified (3-4400), temperatures will be adjusted accordingly.
+If a major event is planned and Facilities Management is notified (3-4400), temperatures will be adjusted accordingly.
 Department personnel are asked to turn off lights, computers, printers and other equipment not required during the reduced operations period.
 Custodial service will be provided to common areas, rest rooms and entrances in buildings where normal operations are continued.
 Service may occur on an alternate shift.